pigmonkey/spark/README.md

 is not found, it will create a profile that simply includes the system profile, as in the third example above.
 It will not modify any existing user profiles.

+### Blacklisting

+The `firejail.blacklist` variable is used to generate a list of blacklisted files and directories at `/usr/local/etc/firejail/disable-more.inc`.
+This file is included in most of the provided security profiles, causing those locations to be inaccessible to jailed programs.

 ## MAC Spoofing

 By default, the MAC address of all network interfaces is spoofed at boot,